 Before simulation, the

-PreLoadFcn callback function of the model, creates a static map of the parking lot.
-The map contains information about stationary obstacles, road markings, and parked cars is represented as a
+helperSLCreateCostmap function creates a static map of the parking lot that contains information about stationary obstacles, road markings, and parked cars.
+The map is represented as a

 To use the

 object in Simulink®, the

 into a struct array in the block's mask initialization.
 For more details, see Initialize Mask (Simulink).